+CWB Advisor Oliver Brandes, POLIS Centre for Ecological

+◇ Finalize the review of the CWB Governance Manual to incorporate CWB supported recommendations from Setting the Course, and other updates.

-- Expand core staffing to include a full time Executive Director and a full time Community Liaison supported through consistent core and project funding. - ♦ Consistent budget tracking and timely reporting on grants and funding commitments. - Support every Board member to participate in an element of CWB work (e.g. Speaker Night, River Cleanup, Society, Elders Lunch, etc.) - Maintain an efficient in-the-cloud office filing structure for both base operations and all project work. - ♦ Grow the Society's financial reserve to >\$100,000 to a) manage cash flow; b) withstand unforeseen circumstances and c) improve our ability to respond quickly to situations.
+Solution Expand core staffing to include a full-time Executive Director and a full time Community Liaison supported through consistent core and project funding.

+Second Project Staff capacity through internships, and additional project grants.

+Consistent budget tracking and timely reporting on grants and funding commitments.

+Support every Board member to participate in an element of CWB work (e.g. Speaker Night, River Cleanup, Society, Elders Lunch, etc.)

+♦ Invest in our communications and website (see above).

+♦ Maintain an efficient in-the-cloud office filing structure for both base operations and all project work.

+Grow the Society's contingency savings fund to

+>\$100,000 to a) manage cash flow; b) withstand unforeseen circumstances and c) improve our ability to respond quickly to situations.